snapmeasureai/website/README.md

 SnapMeasure helps customers find their perfect fit when ordering online.
 Using AI technology, it analyzes a few photos or a short video to determine the circumference and length of each body part accurately.
 The average error is only 7.0 mm (0.27 in).

-Unlike other solutions, SnapMeasure can handle any body type, skin complexion, body pose, or user background.
+Any body type, skin complexion, body pose, or user background can be accommodated by SnapMeasure.

 Increase conversions and reduce returns.
 Reach us at SnapMeasureAI@gmail.com for a live demo or technology license.